appliedolap/EssSharp/docs/ApplicationsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="applicationscreateshadowapplication"></a>
+<a id="applicationscreateshadowapplication"></a>
 # **ApplicationsCreateShadowApplication**
 > void ApplicationsCreateShadowApplication (ShadowCopyBean body)

 Create Shadow Application

-<p>Puts the specified primary application in read-only mode and creates a shadow application (a complete copy) out of the primary application.</p> <p>A shadow application enables you to perform cube modifications and outline restructure on the shadow application, while the primary application serves read-only operations such as queries.</p> <p>Permission required: power user.</p> <p>Shadow applications are useful because an outline restructure can take a very long time, depending on the size of the application.</p> <p>Instead of reporting users being blocked by the downtime due to restructure, a shadow solution helps them continue their queries against the primary application, while the restructure is occurring on the shadow application.</p> <p>Note that a shadow application can be made as hidden copy of the primary application.</p> <p>This means if you invoke <a href='./op-applications-get.html'>List Applications</a>, you will not see the shadow application in that list.</p> <p>The parameter <i>waitForOngoingUpdatesInSecs</i> allows you to control how long the copying process can wait, if there are any ongoing write-operations on the cubes(s) of this application at the time you are attempting to make a shadow copy.</p> <p>For example, if there is a data load in progress, the cloning process fails.</p> <p>If you specified waitForOngoingUpdatesInSecs as 60, Essbase waits up to one minute for the data load to complete before initiating a cloning process.</p> <p>If the data load doesn't complete within this specified wait-interval, Essbase does not create the copy, the cloning process fails with an error, and the data load continues.</p><p><b>See Also</b></p><ul><li><a href='./op-applications-actions-name-appvisiblity-get.html'>List Application Names</a></li><li><a href='./op-applications-actions-shadowpromote-post.html'>Promote Shadow Application</a></li><li><a href='./op-applications-actions-shadowdelete-shadowappname-delete.html'>Delete Shadow Application</a></li></ul>
+<p>Puts the specified primary application in read-only mode and creates a shadow application (a complete copy) out of the primary application.</p> <p>A shadow application enables you to perform cube modifications and outline restructure on the shadow application, while the primary application serves read-only operations such as queries.</p> <p>Permission required: power user.</p> <p>Shadow applications are useful because an outline restructure can take a very long time, depending on the size of the application.</p> <p>Instead of reporting users being blocked by the downtime due to restructure, a shadow solution helps them continue their read-only queries against the primary application, while the restructure is occurring on the shadow application.</p> <p>Note that a shadow application can be made as hidden copy of the primary application.</p> <p>This means if you invoke <a href='./op-applications-get.html'>List Applications</a>, you will not see the shadow application in that list.</p> <p>The parameter <i>waitForOngoingUpdatesInSecs</i> allows you to control how long the copying process can wait, if there are any ongoing write-operations on the cubes(s) of this application at the time you are attempting to make a shadow copy.</p> <p>For example, if there is a data load in progress, the cloning process fails.</p> <p>If you specified waitForOngoingUpdatesInSecs as 60, Essbase waits up to one minute for the data load to complete before initiating a cloning process.</p> <p>If the data load doesn't complete within this specified wait-interval, Essbase does not create the copy, the cloning process fails with an error, and the data load continues.</p><p><b>See Also</b></p><ul><li><a href='./op-applications-actions-name-appvisiblity-get.html'>List Application Names</a></li><li><a href='./op-applications-actions-shadowpromote-post.html'>Promote Shadow Application</a></li><li><a href='./op-applications-actions-shadowdelete-shadowappname-delete.html'>Delete Shadow Application</a></li></ul>

 ### Example
 ```csharp